slylockfox/lionchief-controller-raspberrypi/README.md

 Otherwise, each value corresponds to a specific saying.
 Not sure what the second parameter does.

+1225 Speech codes (Polar Express)
+1 - this is the poloar express
+2 - all aboard
+3 - well you coming
+4 - tickets.  #tickets please
+5 - The first gift of christmas
+6 - I am the king of the north pole

 ## Usage
 Demo usage can be found in `demo2.py`.
 Make sure to change the MAC address (how to get MAC Address...more to come on that)